Together, Al Khobar, Dhahran, and Dammam are known as “The Triplet Cities” area, or the Dammam metropolitan area.

 Energy Exhibit Dhahran

-Just a short distance from Ithra is the Dhahran Energy Exhibit, a hands-on voyage into the world of petroleum.
-Its science, technology, and energy.
+Just a short distance from Ithra is the Dhahran Energy Exhibit, a hands-on voyage into the petroleum world.
+It’s science, technology, and energy.

-Don’t miss the cutting-edge exhibits; the focal point of this exhibit is a 12-player interactive game that is played on a touch-screen gaming screen.
+Don’t miss the cutting-edge exhibits; the focal point of this exhibit is a 12-player interactive game played on a touch-screen gaming screen.